ibm-cloud-docs/assistant/getting-started.md

 ### Adding nodes to handle intents

-Now let's add nodes to handle our intents between the `Welcome` node and the `Anything else` node.
+Now let's add nodes between the `Welcome` node and the `Anything else` node that handle our intents.

 1. Click the More icon ![More options](images/kabob.png) on the **Welcome** node, and then select **Add node below**.
 1. Type `#General_Greetings` in the **Enter a condition** field of this node.
 Then, select the **`#General_Greetings`** option.